-If the applicant attempts to use the Single Application to register a work that does not satisfy the criteria listed in the questions above, the registration specialist will communicate with the applicant, which will delay the examination of the application.
-If the Office determines that the work is not eligible for the Single Application, the applicant will be required to pay an additional filing fee, and the Office will assign a later effective date of registration to the claim.
+If the applicant attempts to use the Single Application to register a work that does not satisfy the criteria listed in the questions above, the registration specialist will communicate with the applicant, which willmay delay the examination of the application.
+If the Office determines that the work is not eligible for the Single ApplicationIn addition, the applicant willmay be required to pay an additional filing fee, and the Office willmay assign a later effective date of registration to the claimsubmission.